xavierAustin/170-Prototype-3/README.md

 multiplayer competative race to clean something; one player uses wasd other uses arrow keys patch notes:
     Playtesting phase 2
-    1.1 added controls to ui on click and centered canvas
+    1.1 added controls to ui on click, reset function, and centered canvas
 ### ScrubDocuments
 set time limit to censor a number of images and documents; if player goes above quota they get a pay raise patch notes: